Microlearning is one of the latest trends in elearning. It’s easy to see why, as it boasts benefits such as:

 - Being ideal for those learners who are on-the-go.

 It’s understandable why instructional designers would jump on this trend, but they need to be careful with how they use it.
 Since it’s such a relatively fresh style of learning, there isn’t a ton of research yet on the best ways to use microlearning.
 There are also a lot of misconceptions out there on what actually makes an effective microlearning module.

 Not every course suits a microlearning format, as it works best when applied to specific skills objectives, which need to be set at the beginning of the module.
-If you have a list of complex learning objectives, microlearning might work best as a supplement or in specific parts of the course only.
+If you have a list of complex learning objectives, microlearning might work best as a supplement or in limited portions of the course only.

 Microlearning also needs to include a learning strategy.
-Just because it’s microlearning doesn’t mean you can’t have substantial knowledge checks or learning portions.
+Just because it’s microlearning doesn’t mean you can’t have substantial knowledge checks or information.

 This is where interactivity comes in: interactivity is a great way to include substance, knowledge checks, and memorable practice to help learners absorb and retain the information.

-Here are some innovative mirolearning examples where instructional designers have used interactivity (made possible by dominKnow authoring tools) to take their microlearning to the next level.
+Here are some innovative microlearning examples where instructional designers have used interactivity (made possible by dominKnow authoring tools) to take their microlearning to the next level.

 Microlearning Examples #1: The Need for Speed

 “The Need for Speed” is a course created by dominKnow to discuss the effects of image optimization on speed of a web page in an elearning course.
-The first of our microlearning examples is a meta module including several interactive elements.
+The first of our microlearning examples, it’s a meta module including several interactive elements.